strbytes/skeleton-sp21/proj2/gitlet-design.md

 2. Will need hooks for the commit tree, HEAD, staging area

-### Staging
+### Index

-Stores the information about a planned commit.
+Stores the information about the current repo status.
 Serializable.
-Holds much of the same info as Commit but does not serialize whole files.

 #### Fields

-1. List of files (??) -- same as Commit format but doesn't serialize files, only points to working directory.
-2. Pointer to previous commit(s)
+1. repo - Map<String, String> from a file name to its hash in the repo.
+2. staged - Map<String, String>  from a file name to its hash in the staging area.
+3. commit - Map<String, String>  from a file name to its hash in the working commit.

+### Tree

+Stores information about the files and their versions in a commit.

 ### Commit

-Stores the serializable information about a commit.
-Does not serialize files (links them via SHA-1 hash) either but does create serialized files when necessary.
+Stores the serializable information about a commit in String format.
+Returns deserialized objects via getters.

+#### Fields

+1. parent - The hash of the parent commit.
+2. tree - The hash of the tree for this commit.
+3. timestamp - The Date the commit was made.
+4. message - The commit message.
+5. hash - The hash of this commit.

 ## Algorithms